Congratulations on your choice of UWM! We’re excited to become your new home!

 While UWM has a residency policy which essentially states we expect our first-year students to live on-campus, we know that some students will want to live with their parents/guardians and commute, or have other extenuating circumstances which might necessitate them requesting an exemption from the policy.
 Those students will need to request an exemption by completing the Exemption Request Form and submitting documentation to support their rationale.

-May 1, 2019: Priority deadline for completing your University Housing Contract.
-Realistically, this is also the deadline for all roommate requests and LLC requests, as it is very difficult to accommodate those requests after the May 1 date.
+May 1, 2020: Priority deadline for completing your University Housing Contract.
+Realistically, this is also the deadline for anyone who will have roommate and/or LLC requests, as it is very difficult to accommodate those requests after the May 1 contract group.

-July 5, 2019: Summer room change process runs for students who submitted a request by July 5, 2019.
-Final changes are made by July 12, 2019, when a two-month room freeze goes into effect.
-Next date for room change occurs: September 19, 2019.
+July TBA 2020: Summer room change process runs for students who submitted a request by the specified deadline.
+Final changes are made by late July, when a two-month room freeze goes into effect.
+Next date for room change occurs: September 14, 2020.

 August 1, 2020: Deadline for Early Arrival Requests (for those student-employees, student-athletes, and student-leaders, and other residents who need to be moved in prior to official move-in times).